Rl242Dev/ArmaDashboard/README.md

     symfony server:start

 Then type "localhost:8000/Query" in the research bar and there's the site up and running only for you!
-The site might look since i didn't had the time to make it responsive.
+The site might look bad since i didn't had the time to make it responsive.

 [php]: https://www.php.net/downloads
 [mysql]: https://phoenixnap.com/kb/install-mysql-ubuntu-20-04